angular/components/src/lib/tree/tree.md

 The toggle can be placed anywhere in the tree node, and is only toggled by `click` action.

+Alternatively, there's a component `<mat-tree-node-toggle>` available which is a built in button with material style and react to `click` events.

 ### Padding (Flat tree only)